microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Coach/Solution-02.md

     - New orders collection:
         - Partition key: `/type`
         - Id should be the OrderId field.

+  Since we would like to optimize for point reads, our data model stores `Product` documents with the `/id` field being the Product Id (which always know in our queries) and as the Partition key the `/type` field which in the Product case, holds the value "Product".
+The CustomerCart document will have as the `/id` field the Customer Id (which we always know in our queries) as well have in the `/type` field (partition key) the value of "CustomerCart-\<CustomerId\>", which again we always know.
+In the previous solution, we stored a single CustomerCart document for each item we added to the cart, which created two problems: we needed an unique `/id` field for each document, as well as when we submitted the order, we needed to delete all of these documents.
+In our current solution, each item in the cart is appended to a single document.

+  For the Order document, since we will have multiple CustomerOrder documents per customer and store, we opted to use a unique `/id` field (GUID) and set the partition key `/type` field to "CustomerOrder-\<CustomerId\>".
+This gives us a small number of documents per partition that we would need to query, greatly reducing the amount of RU/s necessary to retrieve the orders of the customer.
+We could combine all orders in a single document but would potentially hit the max size of a single document in Azure Cosmos DB.
 - They should leverage Change feed to move to a different (or more than one) collection(s).
 Please discourage them from creating new Azure Cosmos DB accounts - it will break the authentication of the Web App as it uses Azure AD authentication with Service Principals
     - They can of course do so but would need to give "Cosmos DB Built-in Data Contributor" role in the new account(s) to the MSI used by the Web App.
 - For an easy way to leverage Change Feed for the migration: